harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-marketing.md

 #### Centralizing Data Storage

 Centralizing data storage is another critical step towards harmonisation.
-A centralized repository ensures that data is stored in a single location, making it easier to access, analyze, and update.
+A centralized repository ensures that data is stored in a single location, making it easier to access, analyse, and update.
 This centralization also ensures that any modifications to the data are reflected across all uses, maintaining data integrity and consistency across the organization.

 ### Implementation in Marketing